stevenchu/astro-portfolio/src/content/work/marie-forleo.md

 role:
   - UX Consultant
   - IA & Content Strategist
-Result: Tripled content discovery via MarieTV, improved onboarding for 30%+ of blog visitors, and delivered a UX architecture still supporting platform growth 10 years later.
+result: Tripled content discovery via MarieTV, improved onboarding for 30%+ of blog visitors, and delivered a UX architecture still supporting platform growth 10 years later.
 platforms: Responsive Web
-year: "2015"
 ---

 With over 1M YouTube subscribers and endorsements from Oprah and Richard Branson, Marie Forleo stands alongside peers like Seth Godin, Tim Ferriss, and Elizabeth Gilbert in shaping the conversation around entrepreneurship and personal growth.
 I joined during a pivotal platform transformation to unify her digital ecosystem—designing an experience that empowered women to move from inspiration to taking action, and begin their entrepreneurial journey.